PrincetonUniversity/hpc_beginning_workshop/RC_example_jobs/serial_R/README.md

 Use `squeue -u $USER` to monitor queued jobs.

+# Guide

-For a guide to R on the HPC clusters see: [https://researchcomputing.princeton.edu/R](https://researchcomputing.princeton.edu/R)
+For more on running R on the HPC clusters: [https://researchcomputing.princeton.edu/R](https://researchcomputing.princeton.edu/R)